Delicious Greek Salad Dressing That You Must Have in Your Fridge (+ 7 Tasty Variations)

 Stick to vinegar, lemon, garlic, oregano… and yes, the king of our ingredients, Cretan Extra Virgin Olive Oil.
 The result will be a genuine salad dressing that will last even longer than it would if it contained mustard.

-Variations for Greek Salad Dressing
+Variations for this Greek Salad Dressing

 As we anticipated, there are a few ways to make this dressing different, these are the most popular ones.

-Greeks Salad Dressing with Dijon Mustard
+1. Greek Salad Dressing with Dijon Mustard

 So yes, the most common variation is the one made with Dijon mustard.
-It’s not really bad, and can add an extra pop of acidity that goes well with certain foods.
+It’s not bad, and can add an extra pop of acidity that goes well with certain foods.

 For instance, this dressing pairs super well with a piece of toasted bread (Cretan paximadia, if possible), topped with boiled stamnagathi, or any other green, such as spinach or blytha, and a poached egg on top.
 This makes an excellent breakfast, snack, or even brunch.

-Greek Salad Dressing with Greek Yogurt
+2. Greek Salad Dressing with Greek Yogurt

 Probably my favorite non-original recipe because it manages to keep the most authentic Greek essence in it.